Quick-Flash/QuickDrehm/doc/output_mixing.md

 Motors create a yaw torque opposite to the direction in which they spin.

+Servos can be powered via USB and can be tested without arming the aircraft.
+To test that motors are acting as desired you will need to arm the aircraft and test without propellers!

 As an example if we use have a Quad Plus setup shown below a potential mixer would look like:
 ```
 float throttle = rc_channels[RC_THROTTLE];